SyscallX-18113/Apkx-Hunter/README.md

 ## Next Update

-APKX-Hunter is actively under development.
+APKX-Hunter is actively maintained.
 If there is a feature, improvement, or analysis capability you would like to see in a future release, we welcome your suggestions.
 Please submit your ideas through one of the support channels listed below.
 Community feedback helps shape the future development of APKX-Hunter.

 ---